lucasvienna/empire/docs/mechanics.md

 - Walls

 The first four produce melee, ranged, mounted, and siege units.
-The Laboratory produces Mages (Shamans/Druids) and also doubles as its own research building.
+The Laboratory produces Mages (Shamans/Druids) and doubles as its own research building.
 The Wall defines the defensive capabilities of the Empire, and allows players to garrison part of their army.